-If you love theatre — watching it, performing in it, or even reading it — then you should consider a minor in Theatre Arts.
-A Theatre Arts minor helps increase understanding and enjoyment of performance, develop critical judgment and taste, and provide for an enriching theatrical and professional life.
+This is your cue: If you love theatre — watching it, performing in it, or even reading it — then you should consider a minor in Theatre Arts.
+A Theatre Arts minor helps increase understanding and enjoyment of performance and develop skills in acting, directing, teamwork, interpretation, and critical reading.
 Plus, it's a fun, creative outlet to complement your other studies.

 The transferable skills offered by studying Theatre Arts are beneficial for any field.
 Theatre Arts students are used to working under tight deadlines, have excellent oral communication and memory skills, and know how to take direction and work collaboratively with others — skills that any employer will appreciate.

 The minor also helps to prepare students who are interested in theatre-based careers such as playwriting, acting, production, performance, and more, especially when paired with a major like English or Production.